 Summer’s not over ’til the Francophonie en Fete festival happens!
-We hope you will join us for the 14th Annual Francophonie en Fete Music Festival, running from Sept 20th through 29th 2019.
+We hope you will join us for the 14th Annual Francophonie en Fete Music Festival, running from Sept 20th through 29th 2019 at the OLG stage at the Distillery.
 It’s Toronto’s Best French Music Festival!

 This year we are very excited to host one of the most progressive and eclectic selections of francophones artist from the four corners of the Francophone world of music.
 We start with a concert on Saturday, September 27th showcasing the well-known artist and multi-award-winning Corneille.
 Opening act is Julie Kim of Les Chiclettes fame, with songs from her recent solo album “Portrait”!

 So exciting!
 To get you into the mood, we’ve prepared a special “soundtrack” of some of our favorite tunes from this uber-talented roster!
 We hope you enjoy our selection.

 Corneille comes back with a new album, entirely in French, called “Parce qu’on aime” [Because we love] on February 15th, 2019.
 Written with his wife Sofia de Medeiros, the album features groove hip-hop and RnB sounds to support a text on tolerance.
 One of the most popular song is “Tout le monde” [Everyone], a dynamic, catchy piece that deals with man’s fragility and his contradictions but also and above all his quest for love.

 “In a time where identity is one of the issues which appears to be the most passionate issue, you are torn between the aspiration to be yourself and the temptation to be everyone.”
 He said in a press release.